Pilot Light Problems

 - Flue or chimney problems

-The most common reason for a pilot light to go out often is a nearby draft; you should rule this out as the cause by simply looking around to see if there is a new draft in the area of your system.
+Draft.
+The commonest reason for a pilot light to go out often also has the easiest DIY fix.
+A nearby draft may be repeatedly blowing the pilot light out; you should rule this out as the cause by simply checking around to see whether there is a new draft in the area of your system.
+Seal any cracks in the walls and add weatherstripping to doors and windows nearby, as required.

-If your pilot light is on but has a weak, yellow flame, it means that it is not working well enough.
-A pilot light should be blue with the tip of the flame having just a tinge of yellow — a sign that there is enough heat to warm your home.
-With a yellow flame, the furnace will not get hot enough to heat the thermocouple to the point where it triggersthe gas valve to open.
-If you have a propane flame, it should have a bluish-green flame with a tinge of yellow at the tip.
+Inefficient function.
+If your pilot light is burning but has a weak, yellow flame, it is not working efficiently enough.
+The pilot light flame should be blue, slightly tinged with yellow only at the tip — a sign there is enough heat to warm your water or your home.
+An all-yellow flame means the furnace or water heater won't get hot enough to heat the thermocouple to the point where it triggers the gas valve to open.
+A propane flame should have a bluish-green flame with a tinge of yellow at the tip.